sirrice/pygg/README.md

 `pyplot` exists partly due to personal preference, and partly because the R version of ggplot2 is more mature, and its layout algorithms are really really good.
+**
+Why not use [pyggplot](pypi.python.org/pypi/pyggplot/)?**Pyggplot does not adhere strictly to R's ggplot syntax but pythonifies it, making it harder to transpose ggplot2 examples.